flackdl/cwwed/README.md

 ### Nginx Ingress

-User nginx as the kubernetes ingress.
+Use nginx as the kubernetes ingress.

 See https://kubernetes.github.io/ingress-nginx/.